 You cannot exercise any control over this response.
 It’s no wonder people feel trapped!

-This response is in fact part of our survival mechanism.
+The response is a part of our survival mechanism.
 We are programmed to crave sugar and refined carbs so we can store fat for the leaner times when food might not be so plentiful.

 It’s Not Your Fault